PrakharSharma888/PrakharSharma888/README.md

 ## I'm a Python/Django Developer and an Actor! 😍

 - 🔭 I am currently learning JavaScript.
-- 🥅 2021 Goal: Making my backend stronger then ever.
+- 🥅 2022 Goal: Learn Blockchain.
 - ⚡ Fun fact: I love to do Dramas/Nukkad-Nataks

 ### Connect with me: